danielle-den/Project3/README.md

 ![](https://github.com/danielle-den/Project3/blob/main/figures/read%20write%20ratio%20latency.png)

 The ouput of the bandwidth graph was a bit interesting.
-Although the trend of higher bandwidth was realized, the magnitude at which it occurred was unforeseen.
+We can see that for the **read only** test, the bandwidth was quite high whilst every other operation was much lower.
+We can interpret this as the designers specifically making the system to be much better at read operations as opposed to other operations.
+Another possible reason for the weird behavior of the graph is

 ![](https://github.com/danielle-den/Project3/blob/main/figures/Read%20Write%20Ratio%20Bandwidth.png)